 STFC requires greater assurance over the quality of the training a department provides for their students before allocating studentships to the department.

 The current method of allocating studentships is by algorithm.
-To be entered into the algorithm, departments are requested to apply for accreditation of their training provision ahead of each biennial studentship allocation.
+To be entered into the algorithm, departments are requested to apply for accreditation of their training provision ahead of each studentship allocation every second year.

 An application for accreditation is assessed by the Education,Training and Careers Committee (ETCC) on a simple pass or fail basis against a set of criteria drawn from STFC’s current expectations of student training.
 Departments are asked to respond to a set of structured questions, derived from the criteria, to enable the assessment to be made.
 The ETCC assess each of the five categories: